 It’s still quite important to have a manager who you can go to, but it should be someone who is picked purely because they know how to manage.
 Their role should not be about controlling what people do; it should be about supporting them and offering advice, and being aware of what’s going on so they can catch potential problems.
 If there isn’t at least one manager, people don’t get what they need and become frustrated.

-You have to accept that failures are meant to be learnt from, they’re not something you need to prevent.
+You have to accept that failures are meant to be learned from, they’re not something you need to prevent.

 Are there any situations where it wouldn’t work?